-Katie is pleased to return to Northlight after serving as Production Stage Manager on The Wickhams: Christmas at Pemberley and Landladies and Assistant Stage Manager on You Can’t Take It With You.
-Recent credits include Into the Woods (Writers); Hamilton: An American Musical (Chicago, Sub); Sorin: A Notre Dame Story (National Tour); If I Forget, Indecent, Lettie (Victory Gardens); The Realistic Joneses (Theater Wit & Shattered Globe); Southern Gothic (Windy City Playhouse); and Mother and Me (Geva Theater Center, Rochester, NY).
-She was resident production stage manager at American Theater Company from 2008-2018 where highlights included the world premieres of Disgraced (Pulitzer Prize), The Project(s), and columbinus (Chicago and ArtsEmerson, Boston).
-She is on the faculty at Loyola University Chicago and is a proud member of Actors Equity Association.
+Katie is pleased to return to Northlight where previous credits include the world premieres Mr. Dickens’ Hat, The Wickhams: Christmas at Pemberley,and Landladies, as well as You Can’t Take It with You.
+Recent credits: Wife of A Salesman and Into the Woods (Writers), Mr. Burns (Theater Wit), Rio Records (13Exp, Los Angeles), Hamilton (Chicago, Sub); Sorin: A Notre Dame Story (National Tour); If I Forget, Indecent, Lettie (Victory Gardens); The Realistic Joneses (Theater Wit & Shattered Globe); and Mother and Me (Geva Theater Center, Rochester, NY).
+As resident stage manager at American Theater Company (2008-2018), highlights include the world premieres Disgraced (Pulitzer Prize), The Project(s), and columbinus (Chicago & ArtsEmerson, Boston).
+She is on the Theatre faculty at Loyola University Chicago and is a proud member of Actors Equity Association.

 Assistant Stage Manager

 Abigail is excited to work at Northlight Theatre for the first time.
 For the past 3 seasons, she has worked at Writers Theatre as an assistant stage manager.
 Other credits include Dreamgirls (Porchlight Music Theatre); The Humans (American Theater Company); Café Variations (SITI Company/ArtsEmerson); We Are Proud to Present a Presentation…, and Astro Boy and the God of Comics (Company One Theatre).